 Chapter 1.
-Getting started as a member SECTION 1 Introduction 5 Section 1.1 You are enrolled in HealthSun HealthAdvantage Plan (HMO), which is a Medicare HMO.
-Section 1.2 What is the Evidence of Coverage booklet about?
-Section 1.3 Legal information about the Evidence of Coverage SECTION 2 What makes you eligible to be a plan member?
-6 Section 2.1 Your eligibility requirements Section 2.2 What are Medicare Part A and Medicare Part B?
-Section 2.3 Here is the plan service area for HealthSun HealthAdvantage Plan (HMO) 6 Section 2.4 U.S. Citizen or Lawful Presence SECTION 3 What other materials will you get from us?
-6 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider and Pharmacy Directory : Your guide to all providers and pharmacies in the plan's network e Section 3.4 The plan's List of Covered Drugs (Formulary) Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs of payments made for your Part D prescription drugs 0 SECTION 4 Your monthly premium for HealthSun HealthAdvantage Plan (HMO) 9 Section 4.1 How much is your plan premium?
-9 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
-Section 5.1 What is the Part D "late enrollment penalty"?
-9 Section 5.2 How much is the Part D late enrollment penalty?
-Section 5.3 In some situations, you can enroll late and not have to pay the penalty1 0 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?1 1 SECTION 6 Do you have to pay an extra Part D amount because of your income?
-11 Section 6.1 Who pays an extra Part D amount because of income?1 Section 6.2 How much is the extra Part D amount?1 Section 6.3 What can you do if you disagree about paying an extra Part D amount?1 Section 6.4 What happens if you do not pay the extra Part D amount?
-1 SECTION 7 More information about your monthly premium 11 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty, and use the alternative text as instructed below1 Section 7.2 Can we change your monthly plan premium during the year?
-3 SECTION 8 Please keep your plan membership record up to date 13 Section 8.1 How to help make sure that we have accurate information about you1 3 SECTION 9 We protect the privacy of your personal health information 14 Section 9.1 We make sure that your health information is protected1 SECTION 10 How other insurance works with our plan 14 Section 10.1 • 4
+Getting started as a member SECTION 1 Introduction .
+5 Section 1.1 You are enrolled in HealthSun HealthAdvantage Plus (HMO), which is a Medicare HMO.5 5 Section 1.2 What is the Evidence of Coverage booklet about?
+Section 1.3 Legal information about the Evidence of Coverage 5 SECTION 2 What makes you eligible to be a plan member? .
+6 Section 2.1 Your eligibility requirements 5 Section 2.2 What are Medicare Part A and Medicare Part B?
+Section 2.3 Here is the plan service area for HealthSun HealthAdvantage Plus (HMO) Section 2.4 U.S. Citizen or Lawful Presence) SECTION 3 What other materials will you get from us? .
+6 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 5 Section 3.2 The Provider and Pharmacy Directory : Your guide to all providers and pharmacies in the plan's network Section 3.4 The plan's List of Covered Drugs (Formulary) Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs SECTION 4 Your monthly premium for HealthSun HealthAdvantage Plus (HMO) .
+9 Section 4.1 How much is your plan premium?
+SECTION 5 Do you have to pay the Part D "late enrollment penalty"? .
+9 Section 5.1 What is the Part D "late enrollment penalty"?)
+Section 5.2 How much is the Part D late enrollment penalty?)
+Section 5.3 In some situations, you can enroll late and not have to pay the penalty10) Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
+1 SECTION 6 Do you have to pay an extra Part D amount because of your income?
+Section 6.1 Who pays an extra Part D amount because of income?
+L Section 6.2 How much is the extra Part D amount?
+Section 6.3 What can you do if you disagree about paying an extra Part D amount?11 Section 6.4 What happens if you do not pay the extra Part D amount?
+L SECTION 7 More information about your monthly premium 11 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty, , and use the alternative text as instructed below Section 7.2 Can we change your monthly plan premium during the year?
+3 SECTION 8 Please keep your plan membership record up to date 13 Section 8.1 How to help make sure that we have accurate information about you 3 SECTION 9 We protect the privacy of your personal health information 14 Section 9.1 We make sure that your health information is protected l· SECTION 10 How other insurance works with our plan Section 10.1 Which plan pays first when you have other insurance?14 ļ

-Section 1.1 You are enrolled in HealthSun HealthAdvantage Plan (HMO), which is a Medicare HMO
+Section 1.1 You are enrolled in HealthSun HealthAdvantage Plus (HMO), which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, HealthSun HealthAdvantage Plan (HMO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, HealthSun HealthAdvantage Plus (HMO).

 There are different types of Medicare health plans.
-HealthSun HealthAdvantage Plan (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+HealthSun HealthAdvantage Plus (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.